Singular cscK metrics on smoothable varieties: Smoothable case

 \begin{thm} Suppose that $\pi: \CX \to \BD$ is a $\BQ$-Gorenstein smoothing.
 Assume that there exist constants $A \in (0,1)$ and $B > 0$ such that $\M_0(u) \geq A(-\E_0(u)) - B$ for all $u \in \CE^1_{\nmlz}(X_0,\om_0)$.
 Then there exists a constant $C$ such that for all t sufficiently close to $0$, we have

 As a consequence, we have

 for all t sufficiently close to $0$. \end{thm}

 We shall use a version of $L^\infty$-estimate for the cscK-equations (Theorem~\ref{thm_uniform_cscK}).
 A proof of estimates on cscK-equations is initiated by Chen--Cheng \cite{Chen_Cheng_2021_1} relying on an ABP estimate in local coordinates for the reference metric $\omega$ (see also \cite{Deruelle_DiNezza_2022, Guo_Phong_2022} for different methods).
 However, due to the delicate dependence on $\om$, extending Chen--Cheng's approach to degenerate families in our setting seems challenging.
-Instead, we shall follow the method of Guo--Phong \cite[Thm.~3]{Guo_Phong_2022} using auxiliary Monge--Amp\`ere equations (see also \cite{Guo-Phong-Tong2023}).
+Instead, we shall follow the method of Guo--Phong \cite[Thm.~3]{Guo_Phong_2022} using auxiliary Monge--Amp\`ere equations (see also \cite{Guo-Phong-Tong2023}) which is more adaptable for degenerate setting.

 \begin{thm} Let $(X, \omega)$ be a compact K\"ahler manifold of complex dimension $n$ with $V=\int_X \omega^n$.
 Suppose that $(\varphi, F)$ is the solution to the coupled equations

 We assume that there are positive constants $K_1, K_2, K_3$ such that